Tampere-University-Urban-Physics/fundamentals-of-gis/README.md

 | [8](https://github.com/Tampere-University-Urban-Physics/fundamentals-of-gis/blob/master/Content/8_Theory.md) | Calculating building efficiency | Expressions, creating grids |
 | [9](https://github.com/Tampere-University-Urban-Physics/fundamentals-of-gis/blob/master/Content/9_Theory.md) | Wind power NIMBY (Not in my backyard) analysis | Public Participation GIS/SoftGIS, Directional Distribution |

+The course is designed to encourage you to be an independent learner.
+This is because:
+- It is an online course and largely self-taught, at your own speed.
+- The installations of QGIS can different based on the version and operating system, and we cannot make instructions for all of these
+- We want you to make your own mapping decisions.
+In some earlier tutorials, we provide a final map as a guide for what your results should look like - but providing these throughout would just lead to students trying to mimic them.
+Instead, we want you to think independently about the data you want to present and the best ways to do this.

 ## Evaluation
 To get the credits for this course, the following criteria have to be met:
  - [ ] Submitted original map output(s) for each exercise